mjbetti/wgs-processing-pipeline/README.md

 * 1000 Genomes Phase 1 high-confidence SNPs (```resources-broad-hg38-v0-1000G_phase1.snps.high_confidence.hg38.vcf```)
 * Omni reference panel (```resources-broad-hg38-v0-1000G_omni2.5.hg38.vcf```)
 * HapMap reference panel (```resources-broad-hg38-v0-hapmap_3.3.hg38.vcf```)
-* dbSNP reference panel (```00-All.vcf.gz```, downloaded from https://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606_b151_GRCh38p7/VCF/GATK/00-All.vcf.gz)
+* dbSNP reference panel (```00-All.vcf.gz```)

 There are variable assignments in the script for ClinVar and dbSNP reference files, as well, but these are not actually used in this workflow.

-## Running the pipeline script
+## Included scripts
 This repository contains several variations of the core pipeline script:
 * The ```individual_genotyping``` directory contains scripts that should be used when working with sequencing data from a single individual, meaning that you will not be performing joing genotyping.
 The ```cluster_individual_wgs_processing_pipeline.sh``` script is optimized for running on a UNIX-based cluster, while the ```desktop_individual_wgs_processing_pipeline.sh``` should be used if you are running this pipeline on a desktop computer.
 It has only been tested on macOS and Linux, although it should also work in a UNIX-based terminal on Windows.
-If you are using a cluster,
+If you are using a cluster, the pipeline script should be run interactively (as opposed to as a batch submission), as some of the GATK tools will otherwise not run properly.
-*
+* The ```joint_genotyping``` directory, as its name suggests, contains pipeline scripts that should be used if you will be performing joing genotyping using multiple samples (i.e. sequencing data from more than one individual).
+Like the scripts for individual genotyping,

 * ```MAIN_DIR``` - The main root directory to which all sub-directories and output files will be written to
 * ```FASTQ1``` - The first paired-end FASTQ file (forward reads)